 This elegant bird has straw-colored or yellow eyes with narrow white crescents above and below them, and a bit of black or dark gray between the eyes and the bill.
 It also has two white wing bars, a prominent patch of white in the wing, and tan highlights on the flanks.

-Males and females look alike but males tend to be larger, weighing 51 grams on average, whereas females have an average weight of 47 grams.
+Males and females look alike, but males tend to be larger, weighing 1.7 ounces on average, whereas females have an average weight of 1.6 ounces.
+Their wingspan is around 13 inches.
 On account of variations in size, some female mockingbirds are larger than males.

 The Northern Mockingbird usually flies brief distances between bushes and other vegetation, but some can also make short migrations.
+But in general, they tend to be a permanent resident in their preferred habitat.
 When it does fly, it shows rounded wings with a prominent white patch.

 The juvenile Northern Mockingbird looks like the adult but has a “messier” appearance, faint spotting on the underparts, can have more or less white in the wings than adults, and has more extensive pale coloration on the base of the bill.